Darccelio/darccelio/README.md

 # Hi there 👋, I'm Darccelio!
-### 😍 in love with software development, 🎯 graduated in Management end 🗓️ Postgraduate studies in Project Management.
+### 😍 in love with software development, 🎯 graduated in Management and 🗓️ Postgraduate studies in Project Management.

 <!--
 **Darccelio/darccelio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.